our_space_our_place_logo

 Cheryl Cumings-Founder/Board President/Acting Director

-Cheryl is the acting Executive Director for Our Space Our Place.
-This is a non-paid position.
+Cheryl is the Executive Director for Our Space Our Place.
 Cheryl is the principal staff person at Our Space Our Place.
 She is also President of the Board of Directors.
 She lives in Brighton.

-Cheryl graduated in 1988 from the Woodrow Wilson School of International Studies at Princeton University with a BA in International Relations.
+Cheryl graduated from the School of International Studies at Princeton University with a BA in International Relations.
 Because of a two-year commitment with the Peace Corps, she received her Masters of Law and Diplomacy from the Tufts University Fletcher School in 1994.
-Since 2008, Ms. Cumings has been employed by the University of Massachusetts Medical School as a Project Associate in the Office of Long-term Support Services.
-Her position is funded by the Center for Medicare and Medicaid Services.
-Her duties are to conduct research, and to gather and report data on the use of long-term support services by elders and the disabled of all ages.
+Ms. Cumings was employed by the University of Massachusetts Medical School as a Project Associate.
+Cheryl now focuses her work on growing and finding sustainable funding for Our Space our Place, Inc..

 • Association of Mass.
 Educators of Visually Impaired Students